To Save The Science Poster, Researchers Want To Kill It And Start Over

 It's impossible to take in unless you stop in front of a poster to read it.
 But there are so many posters that we just keep moving.

-"It's mostly noise; you're just skimming desperately," says Morrison, "and you're going to miss a lot as you walk by."
+"It's mostly noise.
+You're just skimming desperately," says Morrison, "and you're going to miss a lot as you walk by."
 Maybe people stop and engage with one or two posters, Morrison says, but it generally takes time to even figure out what the poster is about.
 That means researchers often spend time with a poster that turns out to be not all that significant for them.

 In his view, this is more than just a bummer for scientists.
 Insights that could help humanity are buried in a jumbled mess that keeps them from being noticed by the right folks.